Misinformation is spreading like wildfire.

 The network is now working to correct some of these problems, but only time will tell with how the network will fare.

-But if new 2018 data is accurate, then the future looks dim.
+But if this data is accurate, then the future looks dim.

 Researchers at MIT recently released a comprehensive study about “the spread of true and false news online,” which examined over a decade’s worth of data.